-Manakish zaatar is a delicious Middle Eastern flatbread topped with zaatar.
-Learn how to make this delicious zaatar bread from scratch with just a few ingredients.
+Manakish zaatar is a delicious Middle Eastern flatbread topped with zaatar spice.
+Learn how to make this delicious bread from scratch with just a few ingredients.

-Manakish, also known as manoushe is a middle eastern flatbread pizza made with a soft dough and topped with zaatar.
-Manakish zaatar has Palestinian originality and is a common zaatar bread in many Arabic countries such as Syria, Jordan and Lebanon.
+Manakish, also known as manoushe, is a Middle Eastern flatbread made with a soft dough and topped with zaatar.
+Manakish zaatar has Palestinian originality and is commonly found in many Arabic countries such as Syria, Jordan and Lebanon.

-Manakeesh perfect for breakfast, brunch or as a midday snack.
-This easy Middle Eastern bread is so tasty and many families in the Middle Eastern and Mediterranean regions make it on a daily basis.
+This bread is perfect for breakfast, brunch, or as a midday snack.
+Many families throughout the Middle East make it on a daily basis.

 What is zaatar?

-Zaatar is a middle eastern spice with Palestinian originality.
-Zaatar is a combination of several spices including sumac (mostly common in Lebanese zaatar), thyme, oregano, sesame seeds, marjoram and salt.
-It’s very common to use zaatar in Middle Eastern cuisine.
+Zaatar is a Middle Eastern spice of Palestinian origins.
+It's a combination of several spices including sumac (mostly common in Lebanese zaatar), thyme, oregano, sesame seeds, marjoram and salt.
+It has a complex earthy and herbal flavor.

 Learn how to make zaatar at home on Bon Appetit.

-After ninety minutes, the dough must have doubled in size.
+After 90 minutes, the dough should have doubled in size.
 Punch down the dough to release the extra air and knead it a little bit.
-Divide the manakeesh dough into several small balls and roll them out to 1/2 inch thickness.
+Divide the dough into several small balls and roll them out to ½ inch thickness.
 Using your fingers, form a circle in the middle of the dough, one inch away from the edges of the flatbread.

 Brush each piece of dough lightly with olive oil and sprinkle a generous amount of zaatar on the dough disk.
-Place the disks in a baking sheet and bake manakish zaatar in the oven for ten to fifteen minutes until the edges are golden brown.
+Place the disks in a baking sheet and bake manakish zaatar in the oven at 400F for 10 to 15 minutes until the edges are golden brown.

-Manakish zaatar is such a tasty middle eastern bread and it can be served in so many different ways.
-You can simply serve it on the side of most proteins or a party of a mezze plate (Mediterranean appetizer platter).
-You can also serve manakish with these items:
+Manakish zaatar has a very versatile flavor profile.
+You can simply serve it on the side of most proteins or as part of a mezze platter.
+It also goes well with these recipes:

 - 2 tbsp instant yeast